victordomingos/optimize-images/docs/docs_EN.md

 besides Pillow and watchdog, therefore ensuring compatibility with a wide range of systems.
-If you don't have the need for such a strict dependency management, you will probably be better served by any several other image optimization utilities that are based on some well known external binaries.
+If you don't have the need for such a strict dependency management, you will probably be better served by any several other image optimization utilities that are based on some well-known external binaries.

-Some aditional features can be added which require the presence of other third-party packages that are not written in pure Python, but those packages and the features depending on them should be treated as optional.
+Some additional features can be added which require the presence of other third-party packages that are not written in pure Python, but those packages and the features depending on them should be treated as optional.